akifisitan/unocord/README.md

  </h1>
 </p>

-unocord is a bot which allows server members to play Uno.
+unocord is a Discord bot which allows server members to play Uno.

 ![hero](assets/hero.png)